 - Availability of academic credits to fulfill degree requirements.
 Students who want to participate in a short-term study abroad program for the sole purpose of personal enrichment will be considered on a space-available basis.

-- Statement explaining why you would like to participate in the short-term study abroad program for which you are applying (200-250 words).
+- A goal statement (200-250 words) explaining why you would like to participate in the short-term study abroad program for which you are applying.
 What goals do you hope to accomplish academically, personally and professionally while abroad?
 Why did you select the program for which you are applying?